 The WTO Agreements require that it consult the IMF when it deals with issues concerning monetary reserves, balance of payments, and foreign exchange arrangements.
 For example, these agreements allow countries to apply trade restrictions in the event of balance of payments difficulties.
 The WTO’s Balance of Payments Committee bases its assessments of restrictions in considerable part on the IMF’s determination of a member’s balance of payments situation.

 Informal consultation between IMF staff and the WTO Secretariat takes place regularly regarding trade policy and global economic developments, as well as on advice for individual countries.
 Examples of consultations include visits by senior IMF staff to the WTO, and vice versa, to make presentations and attend discussions on issues of common interest.
 The IMF, the WTO, and the World Bank hold a regular conference to further facilitate the exchange of views among academics, civil society, and staff of the three organizations on current trade issues.
-The inaugural IMF/World Bank/WTO Joint Trade Workshop was held in December 2011; the second conference took place in June 2013.
+The inaugural IMF/World Bank/WTO Joint Trade Workshop was held in December 2011; the second conference took place in June 2013, while the third will be hosted by the IMF in November 2014.
 A staff exchange program between the IMF and the WTO Secretariat started in March 2013.
-The program allows economists from the two organizations to be seconded in the other institution for a period of two years.
+The program allows economists from the two organizations to be seconded in the other institution.

 Technical assistance and training: The IMF, the WTO, and other international organizations and donors often work together to help countries improve their ability to trade.
-The Integrated Framework for trade-related technical assistance to Least Developed Countries seeks, among other priorities, to ensure that poorer member countries incorporate appropriate trade-related reforms into their Poverty Reduction and Strategy Papers (PRSPs), which form the basis for concessional support by the IMF and the World Bank.
+The Integrated Framework for trade-related technical assistance to Least Developed Countries seeks, among other priorities, to ensure that poorer member countries incorporate appropriate trade-related reforms into their Systematic Country Diagnostics (SCDs).

 High-level coordination: The Managing Director of the IMF and the Director General of the WTO consult regularly on a range of trade-related issues.
 The First Deputy Managing Director attended the December 2005 WTO Ministerial Conference in Hong Kong, China, and the November 2007 WTO General Council Meeting in Geneva.
-More recently, the Deputy Managing Director participated in the Fourth Global Review of Aid for Trade, hosted by the WTO in July 2013.
+More recently, Management participated in the Fourth Global Review of Aid for Trade, hosted by the WTO in July 2013.

-Looking forward, it is likely that cooperation and consultation between the IMF and WTO will intensify, given the increased areas of mutual support and overlap between the two institutions.
+Looking forward, cooperation and consultation between the IMF and WTO will continue to be key, given the increased areas of mutual support and responsibilities between the two institutions.
 Potential areas of heightened interaction include current and prospective WTO agreements on financial services, trade facilitation, and regionalism.
-As highlighted in a recent IMF policy paper, the Fund strongly supports the multilateral approach for trade negotiations and calls for flexibility and compromise to guarantee security in trade relationships, forge conclusion of the long-running WTO Doha round negotiations, and broaden attention to new, emerging issues (such as fostering an open regionalism, food and energy security, and trade-related climate change issues).
+The Fund strongly supports a multilateral approach for trade negotiations, conclusion of the long-running WTO Doha round negotiations, and broaden attention to new, emerging issues (such as fostering an open regionalism, spillovers through trade, and global value chains).